 A dedicated band of parents and congregation members support our School with such commitment, enthusiasm and dedication.
 They have our school at heart, which is very special.
-Headed by our Chairperson Mr Dean Heyne and then following his retirement, Mr Andrew Parkyn, this committee is providing a very valuable service to us all.
-We are thankful that each of these committee members supports our School in such a dedicated way.
+Headed by our Board Chair, Mrs Louisa Hissey, this Board is providing a very valuable service to us all.
+We are thankful that each of these Board members supports our School in such a dedicated way.